 The actual OST done by Yoko Kanno is impressive.
 The guitar bit when Isamu does the airplane gesture with his hand conveys the tone of that quirk perfectly, and is honestly a bit catchy.
 Myung's song: Voices.
 It's a great and kinda beautiful song, in both English and Japanese.
 You should give it a listen.
 Sharon's songs are melodically creepy, except for that one cheerier and merrier one, which was also catchy.
 Unfortunately, the rest of the OST isn't as memorable.
 The original OVAs had dubs, and from what I've listened, they are both rather mediocre.
 Sure the song is nice, but the acting performances on both the Manga Entertainment dub and the Bandai dub were lukewarm at best, and cringy at worst.
 Luckily, the movie is spared from any English dub.

 I just spent the past hour and a half debating weather or not to give the movie a 10.
-Like with Code Geass (both seasons) and Fate/Zero season 2, I wondered if I should give it a 10 like it deserves, or settle for a high 9 which it also deserves.
-However when it came down to it, I really don't agree that this is perfection.
+Like with Code Geass (both seasons) and Fate/Zero season 2, I wondered if I should give it a 10 like it deserves, or settle for a high 9 which it also deserves, albeit now the raw score dipped a little bit.
+However when it came down to it, I really don't agree that this is perfection (nigh or not).
 However, it is truly an amazing film, and any true fan of Macross or future based sci-fi, should give this classic a much needed watch.
 Please, it you are at least 15 years old, and can find a copy of this film somewhere, watch it.
 Buy it.
 It needs to be experienced for yourself as a pioneer in sci-fi.
 And with all of that said, I bid you adieu.read more

 No crappy Minmay system is here , just an upgrade system called Sharon! wich sings in French, English and Japanese .
 MP; movie a simple complilation of the 4 ova´s put together, with some scene´s put out from the serie´s, but new scenes put in, and overall the ova´s were better, it still somewhat works out well. not too special